 - Attendance Monitors will be present whenever a church or chapel is opened to the public.
-The key role of the monitors is to (1) ensure the attendee limit is not exceeded, (2) watch for symptoms in attendees, (3) inform people who are displaying symptoms or attempt to gain unlawful entry that they must leave the premises, and (4) record any incidents that occur while a church building is open. - Essential assistants who are classified as vulnerable per AHPPC guidelines must provide medical clearance documentation (signed by a doctor) before serving - Essential assistants include sacristans, servers, readers, musicians, AV operators, videographers and monitors - Parishioners are asked not to congregate outside the Church/Chapel Building after each celebration - The faithful are encouraged to have the 'COVIDsafe' app active on their mobile device where they have the capacity to do so (note: this is not a requirement of attendance) - Parishes must submit a completed COVID-19 Safety Plans issued by the NSW Government to the Office of the Bishop - Because of possible risk of aerosol transmission, congregational singing is prohibited at this time - Only one musician and one cantor is allowed.
-The Cantor must maintain 3 metres physical distance - Keep a record of name and a mobile number or email address for all worshippers, staff, volunteers, visitors and contractors for a period of at least 28 days after their attendance at the parish for any event or reason.
-Ensure records are used only for the purposes of tracing COVID-19 the total number of persons allowed is calculated by allowing 4 square metres of space for each person on the premises
+The key role of the monitors is to (1) ensure the attendee limit is not exceeded, (2) watch for symptoms in attendees, (3) inform people who are displaying symptoms or attempt to gain unlawful entry that they must leave the premises, and (4) record any incidents that occur while a church building is open. - Essential assistants who are classified as vulnerable per AHPPC guidelines must provide medical clearance documentation (signed by a doctor) before serving - Essential assistants include sacristans, servers, readers, musicians, AV operators, videographers and monitors - Parishioners are asked not to congregate outside the Church/Chapel Building after each celebration - The faithful are encouraged to have the 'COVIDsafe' app active on their mobile device where they have the capacity to do so (note: this is not a requirement of attendance) - Parishes must submit a completed COVID-19 Safety Plan issued by the NSW Government to the Office of the Bishop: - For the parish including masses - For funerals - For weddings - Parishes must register each Church/Chapel in a Parish as COVID safe - Because of possible risk of aerosol transmission, congregational singing is prohibited at this time - Only one musician and one cantor is allowed.
+The Cantor must maintain 3 metres physical distance the total number of persons allowed is calculated by allowing 4 square metres of space for each person on the premises up to maximum attendance of 100 persons